blckngm/titun/README.md

 $ sudo titun -c tun0.toml -f tun0
 ```

-to run TiTun and open the tun device `tun0`.
-Here `-f` tells the program to run
+to run TiTun and open the tun interface `tun0`.
+Here `-f` tells the program to
-in foreground, i.e., not daemonize.
-The `-c tun0.toml` option tells the program
+run in foreground, i.e., not daemonize.
+The `-c tun0.toml` option tells the
-to load configuration from the file `tun0.toml`.
+program to load configuration from the file `tun0.toml`.

-Use `titun show` to show device status.
+Use `titun show` to show interface status.
 (It's similar to `wg show`.)
 Use
 `titun help` to discover more CLI options.

 It is recommended to use the TOML format, but the format used by `wg` is also